danilobarion1986/danilobarion1986.github.io/_posts/2018-12-03-architecture-and-tools-decision-rails-react-bff.markdown

 As the possibilities are so numerous, I strongly recommend that you read both of the articles cited above, to understand even more of this pattern and judge if its adapt to the needs of your company.

-_Did you like this post?
-Did you already used this architectural pattern in some of your companies app?
+_Did you already used this architectural pattern in some of your companies app?
 What are the challenges that you faced?
-What's the best/worst part of this pattern?
-Do you have any comments, suggestions or critics?_
+What's the best/worst part of this pattern?_

+_Let me know if you liked this post!
+If you have any suggestions or critics, post a comment below!_